Monday, 9 May 2016

 She was giving me her look: a nurse at my hospital bed telling me that the prognosis was less than ideal.
 'Yes, but with me it's narrowed down quite a bit to begin with.
 I only ever buy books about the development of the soul.'

 She caught me smirking; the nurse's empathic smile snapped off.
-'At least having purchased my books pristine I can be sure that nobody has sneezed, pissed or jizzed on them like they must at times in your precious library.'
+'At least having purchased my books pristine, rather than borrowing them from one of your beloved libraries, I can be sure they've not been tainted with anyone else's snot, piss or jizz.'

 She's right about being drawn to books.
 I'll be ever grateful to my book angel for Confessions of a Failed Southern Lady, A Tree Grows in Brooklyn and Augustus Carp, esq, By Himself.

 But I could never agree with her insistence on pristine.
 And while I'm not saying you should write in library books, I did love finding this in the margin of a James Lee Burke novel: 'That's the second time and counting you've used the periscope in the swamp analogy, calm the purple prose the fuck down already.'